 We have pictured in Revelation 11:19, "And the temple was opened in heaven, and there was seen in His temple the ark of His testament: and there were lightnings, and voices, and thunderings, and an earthquake, and great hail" (emphasis added).
 The last part of this verse is identical to what is written in Revelation 16:18-21 when the seventh vial is poured out.
 The earthquake and the hail, being described in these two portions of Scripture, are the same.
 The Day of Atonement was the concluding event in the sacrificial services and took place on the tenth day of the seventh month of the Biblical Calendar and was the only time when the "ark of His testament" could be seen.

-Back in Revelation 15:8 we read, "And the temple was filled with smoke from the glory of Elohim, and from His power; and no man was able to enter into the temple, till the seven plagues of the seven angels were fulfilled" (emphasis added).
+In Revelation 15:8 we read, "And the temple was filled with smoke from the glory of Elohim, and from His power; and no man was able to enter into the temple, till the seven plagues of the seven angels were fulfilled."
 In Leviticus 16 in describing the Day of Atonement and what took place, we find nearly the same words being spoken.
-"And there shall be no man in the tabernacle of the congregation when he goes in to make an atonement in the holy place, until he come out, and have made an atonement for himself, and for his household, and for all the congregation of Israel" (Leviticus 16:17, emphasis added).
+"And there shall be no man in the tabernacle of the congregation when he goes in to make an atonement in the holy place, until he come out, and have made an atonement for himself, and for his household, and for all the congregation of Israel" (Leviticus 16:17).
 When we come to Chapter 15 of this book dealing with Daniel 12, we shall see the order of the concluding events in this world before the return of Yahushua.
 What had been foreshadowed in the Old Testament in the sanctuary service will meet the actual events that were foretold.
 It was a compacted prophecy.
 "Thy way, O Elohim, is in the sanctuary" (Psalm 77:13).